 Meetings of the Caltech Student Investment Fund are open to all members of the Caltech community, including Undergrads, Graduate Students, Faculty, Staff, Alumni, and JPL personnel.
-During the academic year, general Fund meetings are held weekly on Thursdays from 5:30-6:30 PM in room 125 in the Baxter Center for the Humanities.
+During the current academic year, general Fund meetings are held weekly via Zoom.
 Anyone is welcome to come and participate in meetings, regardless of prior attendance or experience.
-Dinner/refreshments are provided due to conflicts with undergraduate dinners.

 All members of the Caltech community are considered to be members of the Student Investment Fund, and as such can propose any change to the Fund's portfolio (in accordance with the Fund's bylaws) at the weekly meetings.
 However, only members of the Board of Directors are allowed to vote on proposals made.
-In order to become a Director, one must either attend six meetings in a single year, or have a proposal passed by the Board.
+In order to become a Director, one must attend six meetings in a single year and have a proposal passed by the Board.

 If you want to learn more about the Student Investment Fund, please feel free to come to one of our meetings or subscribe to our general email list, which includes information about general SIF activities, meeting reminders, and portfolio proposals.
 This link only works for those on the Caltech network, so if they don't work please feel free to contact us, and we will add you to our mailing list.